Description

 #TODO return rental price for a new release

-The strategy objects don’t save any state so we can share one instance among many Movies.
+The strategy objects don’t save any state so we can share the same instance among many Movies.
 In the file containing the strategies create one instance of each strategy and use it in place of the constants in Movie:

 class PriceStrategy(ABC):